 As fast as he could, while remembering his Dad’s advice, Robert dashed down to the “meat hut”, today’s lesson was to be more knife training.
 The killing was easy but hiding the method and confusing any investigation was more complicated.

-They practised on calves for each knife lesson.
 The resulting meat was portioned, packed as per normal and either hung or frozen depending on the stock-flow at the time.
 The Mupps Farm butchery in town was successful.
 The tourists, the drug crowd and the town folk all appreciated the organic principles applied at the farm.

 They all bought up big, fresh wholesome and well-priced meat would always hit the spot.
 Of course, there were many vegans, vegetarians and the confused that didn’t like dead animals being eaten but they left the meat eaters alone.
 They did like Charlie and Sally, but that was for a very different reason.